GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

 Hey {$subscriberFirstName}, it's sad to let you go!

-Be welcome to complete [this form](https://forms.gle/FpXNromWAsZYC1zB8) and let us know if we can do anything to improve.
+Please be welcome to complete [this form](https://forms.gle/FpXNromWAsZYC1zB8) and let us know if there is anything we can do better.

-Thanks
+Thanks.
+Hope to see you back!

     """
   )